 We aim to keep the code coverage of Electron high.
 We ask that all pull request not only pass all existing tests, but ideally also add new tests to cover changed code and new scenarios.
 Ensuring that we capture as many code paths and use cases of Electron as possible ensures that we all ship apps with fewer bugs.

-To ensure that your C++ is in compliance with the Electron coding style,
+To ensure that your changes are in compliance with the Electron coding

 If you are not using build-tools,

-ensure that that name you have configured for your
+ensure that the name you have configured for your

 local build of Electron is one of